 Myth: Homeless people can’t take care of themselves – so they shouldn’t be allowed to have pets.

 Fact: Homeless people love their pets and will find ways to provide for them.
 As a matter of fact, a homeless pet owner would rather sleep on the street than choose a bed in a shelter that doesn’t allow pets.
 When it comes to owning a pet, people experiencing homelessness are not much different than people who are housed: they love their furry companions, take good care of them, and treat them as family.
-Having a pet is often a barrier for people needing to find shelter or access services, Fred Victor’s Bethlehem United Shelter is the only long-term shelter in Toronto that allows pets to accompany their owners.
+Having a pet is often a barrier for people needing to find shelter or access services, Fred Victor’s Bethlehem United Shelter was the first long-term shelter in Toronto that allowed pets to accompany their owners.